vascokk/rivus_cep/README.md

 ```

 The above query will join all the events of type `event1` and `event2` arrived whithin the last 60 seconds ("sliding window").
 In case of "join" queries, the events within the time window will be persisted in memory.
-For queries thad do not require "join" - the result will be calculated immediately, wihout events persistence.
+For queries that do not require "join" - the result will be calculated immediately, wihout events persistence.

 - pattern matching queries: